Serve Up Classroom Nutrition Activities!

 Rhyming riddles.
 Invite students to create rhyming riddles about their favorite fruits and vegetables.
 For example:

 I'm yellow and I'm sweet.
 I'm what monkeys like to eat.
 I grow in trees.
 Serve me with peanut butter, please!
 What am I? _______________________________

 (Source: Dole's 5 A Day program)

 Healthy cooking.
 No matter their age, most kids enjoy cooking.
-Choose an activity from either of these sites: Kitchen Fun for Kids or Kids' Heart-Healthy Recipes.
+Choose an activity from either of these sites: Kitchen Fun for Kids.
 Find more information about food choices at Healthy Eating and Nutrition.com, which offers dietary guidelines and tips for sensible eating.